-- U.S. cement companies have annual shipments valued at approximately \$9 billion. - Cement manufacturers in the U.S. employ nearly 13,800 workers with an annual payroll of about \$959 million.
-When including related industries such as concrete and related industries, the number of employees grows to 490,691 with a payroll of \$22.5 billion.
+- U.S. cement companies have annual shipments valued at approximately \$9 billion. - Cement manufacturers in the U.S. employ over 14,300 workers with an annual payroll of nearly \$1 billion.
+When including related industries such as concrete, the number of employees grows to nearly 535,000 with a payroll of approximately \$25 billion.